yingweiwo

 Absorption, Distribution and Excretion

-Adult rats (number, weights, and strain not stated) received a diet containing 48.4% castor oil for 4 to 6 weeks.
-Control rats received stock ration only.
-Feces were collected from three rats on the castor oil diet.
-At the end of the feeding period, excised organs/tissues were ground thoroughly and samples of phospholipid fatty acids were obtained from the liver, small intestine, and muscle; glyceride fatty acids were obtained from the liver and fat depots.
-There was no evidence of catharsis in any of the animals.
-Average percentages of Ricinoleic Acid in the phospholipid fatty acids were as follows: liver (test: 1.3 +/- 0.6% [9 analyses]; controls: 1.7 +/- 1.1% [7 analyses]), small intestine (test: 4.9 +/- 1.7% [8 analyses]; controls: 6.0 +/- 4.4% [4 analyses]), and skeletal muscle (test: 3.6 +/- 2.9% [8 analyses]; controls: 4.0 +/- 1.7% [7 analyses]).
-The following values are average percentages of Ricinoleic Acid in glycerides and cholesterol esters: fat depots (test: 6.8 +/- 4.2% [11 analyses]; controls: 0.5 +/- 0.5% [7 analyses]) and liver (test: 7.2 +/- 2.4% [8 analyses]; controls: 5.6 +/- 4.1% [5 analyses]). /It was/ concluded that the feeding of castor oil did not lead to the appearance of significant amounts of Ricinoleic Acid in phospholipids of the small intestine, liver, and skeletal muscle, nor in glycerides of the liver.
-Additionally, they concluded that ricinoleic acid is a component acid of the glycerides in the fat depots, comprising 7% of the total fatty acids.
-The fatty acids excreted by each of three rats amounted to 2.1%, 2.2%, and 3.6% of those ingested.
-Total body fat in these three animals was also determined, and it was calculated that 1% to 2% of absorbed Ricinoleic Acid was deposited in the fat depots. /It was/ concluded that Ricinoleic Acid was rapidly metabolized.
+…Some intestinal metabolites are absorbed before intestinal clearance.
+Ricinoleic acid esters, like other anionic surfactants, reduce net absorption of body fluids and electrolytes and stimulate intestinal peristalsis.
+Ricinoleic acid is also absorbed and metabolized like other fatty acids.
+Two rabbits (3 kg) were fed a diet containing 6% castor oil for 18 days; feces were collected during the last 10 days.
+The utilization rate of castor oil (uncorrected for metabolized fat) was 92.1%, considered efficient utilization.
+The fat content in the feces of both rabbits was 2.2%.
+Adult rats (number, weight, and strain not specified) were fed a diet containing 48.4% castor oil for 4 to 6 weeks.
+Control group rats were fed a normal diet.
+Feces were collected from three rats fed castor oil.
+After the feeding period, excised organs/tissues were thoroughly ground, and phospholipid fatty acid samples were extracted from the liver, small intestine, and muscle; glycerol fatty acid samples were extracted from the liver and adipose tissue.
+No laxative symptoms were observed in any of the animals.
+The mean percentages of ricinoleic acid in phospholipid fatty acids were as follows: liver (experimental group: 1.3 ± 0.6% [9 analyses]; control group: 1.7 ± 1.1% [7 analyses]), small intestine (experimental group: 4.9 ± 1.7% [8 analyses]; control group: 6.0 ± 4.4% [4 analyses]), and skeletal muscle (experimental group: 3.6 ± 2.9% [8 analyses]; control group: 4.0 ± 1.7% [7 analyses]).
+The following values represent the mean percentages of ricinoleic acid in glycerides and cholesterol esters: adipose tissue (experimental group: 6.8 ± 4.2% [11 analyses]; control group: 0.5 ± 0.5% [7 analyses]) and liver (experimental group: 7.2 ± 2.4% [8 analyses]; control group: 5.6 ± 4.1% [5 analyses]).
+The study concluded that feeding castor oil did not result in significant amounts of ricinoleic acid in the phospholipids of the small intestine, liver, and skeletal muscle, or in liver triglycerides.
+Furthermore, the study concluded that ricinoleic acid is a component of triglycerides in adipose tissue, accounting for 7% of total fatty acids.
+The fatty acids excreted by the three rats accounted for 2.1%, 2.2%, and 3.6% of their intake, respectively.
+The total body fat content of these three animals was also measured, calculating that 1% to 2% of the absorbed ricinoleic acid was deposited in adipose tissue.
+This leads to the conclusion that ricinoleic acid is rapidly metabolized.

-For more Absorption, Distribution and Excretion (Complete) data for Castor oil (7 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of castor oil (7 types), please visit the HSDB record page.

-Castor Oil is a triglyceride that is hydrolyzed in the small intestine in humans by pancreatic enzymes, leading to the release of glycerol and Ricinoleic Acid.
+Castor oil is a triglyceride that is hydrolyzed in the small intestine by pancreatic enzymes in the human body, releasing glycerol and ricinoleic acid.

 Toxicity/Toxicokinetics